top of page

 Pressure Point Coordinator

-Maliv Khondaker finds home on Musqueum, Squamish, and Tsleil-waututh unceded ancestral territory.
+Maliv Khondaker finds home on Musqueam, Squamish, and Tsleil-waututh unceded ancestral territory.
 They are a recent graduate from Emily Carr University's Critical & Cultural Practices program with a minor in social practice and community engagement.
-Maliv is currently exploring their roles in relationship to people and land as a peer mentor at the Environmental Youth Alliance and student in SFU's Community Capacity Building program.
-Maliv is a longtime listener and first time caller at The James Black Gallery, where they were a pod resident in 2022.
-They coordinate Pressure Point, where you can buy work by local artists at room 108-2111 main street, just down the road from JBG.
+They are interested in where art meets text meets people.
+Maliv was a longtime casual enjoyer of The James Black Gallery's work, before they were a pod resident in 2022.
+They now coordinate Pressure Point, where you can buy work by local artists at room 108-2111 main street, just down the road from JBG.

 store@thejamesblack.gallery